 “Anyone finding an abandoned baby and not wishing to hand-rear it can use another method provided they know of another hedgehog with a litter.
 Experience shows that a sow will readily adopt an orphan placed among her own litter if it is at or about the same age as her own babies.”

 European hedgehogs have five pairs of nipples and the hoglets stimulate milk flow by kneading the area around the teat with their forepaws and rocking rhythmically back and forth while suckling.
-Little is known about the constituents of hedgehog milk, although one comparative study by Devorah Ben Shaul published in the International Zoo Yearbook during 1962 reports that it’s just over 10% fat and almost 7.5% protein (compared to about 4% and 3.5%, respectively, for cow milk) and has less water and sugar than cow’s milk.
+Little is known about the constituents of hedgehog milk, although one comparative study by Devorah Ben Shaul published in the International Zoo Yearbook during 1962 reported it to be just over 10% fat and almost 7.5% protein (compared to about 4% and 3.5%, respectively, for cow's milk) and has less water and sugar than cow's milk.
 Unfortunately, this paper gives no indication of the amount of milk tested or the number of replicates (samples), so the data should be considered tentative at best.
-Nonetheless, in their Natural Hedgehog, Lenni Sykes and Jane Durrant provide similar values for protein and fat content (6.5% and just under 10%, respectively), although they don’t cite a source.
+Nonetheless, in their Natural Hedgehog, Lenni Sykes and Jane Durrant provide similar values for protein and fat content (6.5% and just under 10%, respectively), although they don't cite a source.

 More recently, in a paper to the Journal of Animal Physiology & Animal Nutrition in 1998, E. Landes and colleagues presented their detailed analysis of the milk from four adult female hedgehogs brought to a rescue centre in Germany either pregnant or with suckling hoglets.
 The researchers observed that the milk was extremely rich in protein and fat, with very little sugar.
 Indeed, on average, they measured only 16g of protein, 26g of fat and 0.07g of lactose per 100mL of milk, although all components increased slightly during the first five weeks of lactation.
-So, most of the energy in the milk came from the fats, with around 30% provided by protein with only traces of sugar that contributed little.
-The lack of lactose is not a surprise, given Susanne Struck, in her thesis on hedgehog nutrition, published in 1995, reported that suckling hoglets do not have any detectable lactase activity; meaning that microbial fermentation of carbohydrates in the gut can easily lead to gastrointestinal problems.
+So, most of the energy in the milk came from the fats, with around 30% provided by protein and only traces of sugar.
+The lack of lactose is not a surprise given that Susanne Struck, in her thesis on hedgehog nutrition published in 1995, reported that suckling hoglets do not have any detectable lactase activity; meaning that microbial fermentation of carbohydrates in the gut can easily lead to gastrointestinal problems.
 In other words, they're lactose intolerant.
-This is why cow's milk, which typically has about 5g per 100mL of sugar, is not a suitable food to put out for hedgehogs visiting your garden.
+This is why cow's milk, which typically has about 5g of sugar per 100mL, is not a suitable food to put out for hedgehogs visiting your garden.

-Hedgehogs produce altricial young.
-In other words, at birth, hoglets are totally dependent on their mother for warmth and food.
+Hedgehogs produce altricial young—i.e. hoglets are born totally dependent on their mother for warmth and food.
 At birth, the hoglets measure about 7cm (just under 3 inches) and weigh between 8 and 25 grams (less than one ounce) depending on the number in the litter; the average birth weight is about 15g and it is exceptional for hoglets to exceed 20g.
-Hoglets are pink, hairless and their eyes and ears are tightly closed at birth – in the ear, the pinna is folded down to close the ear channel.
-Their backs are covered with small ‘pimples’ that betray the presence of spines below the skin; a set of about 100 white (first generation) spines begin to emerge within about an hour, although they may take 24 hours to be fully exposed – the spines grow in two distinct tracts with a partitioning down the middle.
+Hoglets are pink, hairless and their eyes and ears are tightly closed at birth—in the ear, the pinna is folded down to close the ear channel.
+Their backs are covered with small 'pimples' that betray the presence of spines below the skin; a set of about 100 white (first generation) spines begin to emerge within about an hour, although they may take 24 hours to be fully exposed—the spines grow in two distinct tracts with a partitioning down the middle.